WHAT WE DO

 Undergraduate Research Assistant

-Isabella (she/her) is a Sophomore Psychology major from Berkeley, CA. After undergrad, she hopes to obtain a Doctorate in Clinical Psychology with a focus on helping communities of color.
+Isabella (she/her) is a senior Psychology major from Berkeley, CA. After undergrad, she hopes to obtain a Doctorate in Clinical Psychology with a focus on helping communities of color.
 In her free time, Isabella enjoys playing basketball and creating music.

 Malia Berry